MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/system-requirement-business-central-v17.md

 ---
 # System Requirements for [!INCLUDE[prodlong](../developer/includes/prodlong.md)] 2020 Release Wave 2

-The following sections list the minimum hardware and software requirements to use or connect to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online, and to install and run [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises (version 17). **Minimum** means that later versions \(such as SP1, SP2, or R2 versions\) of a required software product are also supported.
+The following sections list the minimum hardware and software requirements to install and run [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises (version 17). **Minimum** means that later versions \(such as SP1, SP2, or R2 versions\) of a required software product are also supported.

 > [!NOTE]
 > [!INCLUDE[prodsetup](../developer/includes/prodsetup.md)] installs some software if it'sn't already present in the target computer.
 For more information, see the "Additional Information" section for each component.

 ## CLIENT COMPONENTS